-Enron is in discussions with ANEEL on the final form of the power purchase agreement whereby Elektro would purchase electricity generated by RioGen.
+Enron is in discussions with ANEEL on the final form of the power purchase agreement whereby Elektro would purchase electricity generated by Riogen.
 Enron is also negotiating with other distributors to purchase energy from the project.

 Gas Supply Agreement

 Enron is currently negotiating the gas supply contract with CEG.
 Enron has received a firm offer for the supply of gas to the first 250 MW of capacity and is negotiating the terms and conditions for the remaining balance of Phase I. CEG will receive its gas at citygate at Japeri.
 Gas will be supplied to CEG by Petrobras for Phase I, sourced from the Campos Basin and also from Bolivia via BBPL.
 Phase II fuel suppliers have yet to be determined.
 Diesel back-up supplies will likely be supplied by Petrobras.